Bachelor's in Computer Information Systems

-Our Bachelor’s in Computer Information Systems teaches programming languages like C++, C# and Java.
-You’ll learn what it takes to write programs, update and expand existing programs, debug programs and create and test code in an industry standard integrated development environment.
+Our bachelor’s in computer information systems program teaches coding languages like Python, C# (C Sharp) and Java.
+You’ll learn what it takes to write programs, update and expand existing programs, debug programs and create and test code in an industry-standard integrated development environment.
 Best of all, our knowledgeable professors provide hands-on experience in developing, coding, implementing and testing software and hardware for a variety of real-world applications.

 Computer Information Systems Specializations